Nightshade (1985 video game): Reception

 The game received positive reviews upon release.
 Chris Bourne of Sinclair User praised the game's new graphics system, opining that it was "wonderfully" detailed and "juiced up" in contrast to its predecessors, Knight Lore and Alien 8.
 A reviewer writing for Computer and Video Games praised the graphics as "great" and stated that its sound effects were "up to standard" considering the "dumb" ZX Spectrum.
-Philippa Irving of Crash thought that the visuals and use of colours were "stunning" and up to Ultimate Play the Game's "usual standards", however she did notice a few instances of attribute clash.
-A reviewer writing for Computer Gamer asserted that the graphics were "as good as ever", however they admitted that the game seemed "lacking" in comparison to Ultimate Play the Game's most recent releases.
-Chris Jenkins of Popular Computing Weekly opined that the game's interior visuals looked like "featureless squares", however he admitted that the game's background drops were more detailed.
+Philippa Irving of Crash thought that the visuals and use of colours were "stunning" and up to Ultimate Play the Game's "usual standards", but she did notice a few instances of attribute clash.
+A reviewer writing for Computer Gamer asserted that the graphics were "as good as ever", but they admitted that the game seemed "lacking" in comparison to Ultimate Play the Game's most recent releases.
+Chris Jenkins of Popular Computing Weekly opined that the game's interior visuals looked like "featureless squares", but admitted that the game's background drops were more detailed.

 The gameplay was also praised by reviewers.
-Bourne opined that the game was well-paced in similar vein to arcade-style games, however he noted "a sense of déjà vu" with the game's concept, stating that the developer's games were starting to "wear thin".
+Bourne opined that the game was well-paced in similar vein to arcade-style games, but noted "a sense of déjà vu" with the game's concept, stating that the developer's games were starting to "wear thin".
 The reviewer from Computer and Video Games appreciated Nightshade's "nice touches", summarising that it was an instant classic from Ultimate Play the Game.
-Irving criticised the lack of instructions or hints that came with the game, and stated that Nightshade did not set new standards with programming, unlike Knight Lore and Alien 8.
-However, Irving admitted that the game was still another "technically brilliant" game.
+Irving criticised the lack of instructions or hints that came with the game, and stated that Nightshade did not set new standards with programming, unlike Knight Lore and Alien 8, but admitted that the game was still another "technically brilliant" game.
 The reviewer from Computer Gamer enjoyed the wide range of gameplay elements, stating that it was enough to hold their attention for hours.
 A reviewer from Home Computing Weekly stated that the gameplay was not as addictive as Knight Lore or Alien 8 due to the game's lack of obstacles.
 Jenkins praised the game's use of its new engine, Filmation II, stating that it was ahead of "everything else" on the ZX Spectrum.